PX4/PX4-user_guide/en/uavcan/README.md

 Most UAVCAN sensors require no further setup (they are plug'n'play, unless specifically noted in their documentation).

-[UAVCAN motor controllers (ESCs)](../uavcan/escs.md) require the motor order be set, and may require a few other parameters be set.
+[UAVCAN motor controllers (ESCs)](../uavcan/escs.md) additionally require the motor order be set, and may require a few other parameters be set.
+Whether this can be done using the simple QGroundControl setup UI depends on the type of ESC (see link for information).

 ## Troubleshooting